shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 7, you can cast spells from your vessels.
 You gain the following Bond Affinity option:

--   Proxied: Cast this spell from a vessel, using their position for this spell cast’s Cast Range and Tether Range.
+-   Proxied: 1 Spell Point.
+Cast this spell from a vessel, using their position for this spell cast’s Cast Range and Tether Range.

 ### Vessel Network